 This is a big one that the vast of GSD owners don’t do often enough.

 Supplements are a key factor in supporting your GSD’s nutrition.
 Supplements are not wonder drugs; they are supposed to work alongside a correct diet.

 The most key supplement is for your GSD’s joint, as we all know, they can suffer awfully from arthritis & his dysplasia.
-Make sure you get your dog onto supplements ASAP as they are kind of like having thousands of little vets working inside your dog to keep their joints well lubricated and healthy.
+Get your dog onto supplements ASAP, as they are kind of like having thousands of little vets working inside your dog to keep their joints well lubricated and healthy.